rails/webpacker/README.md

 Visit [Shipping Webpacker v6 – Status](https://discuss.rubyonrails.org/t/shipping-webpacker-v6-status/79683) for the latest news on a v6 release.

-Pleaes see the [new rails/webpacker discussion forum](https://discuss.rubyonrails.org/c/webpacker/10) to discuss debugging and troubleshooting tips.
+Please see the [new rails/webpacker discussion forum](https://discuss.rubyonrails.org/c/webpacker/10) to discuss debugging and troubleshooting tips.
 Please open issues for bugs and feature requests.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->